Back to Blog

 MyProtein vs The Protein Works: Which is Actually Cheaper in 2026?

-MyProtein Impact Whey and The Protein Works Whey 80 are two of the UK's bestselling budget whey concentrates.
-A data-backed head-to-head on price per 100g, protein content, flavour range, and discount-code reality.
+MyProtein Impact Whey vs The Protein Works Whey 80 head-to-head on UK price per 100g, protein content, flavours, and discount-code reality in 2026.

 KR